-Using fMRI images of people who exhibit features indicating a high risk for psychosis, the Yale team noted increased functional connectivity in the cerebello-thalamo-cortical circuitry, an extensive network involved in coordination of a host of brain functions, they report Sept.
-21 in the journal Nature Communications.
+Using fMRI images of people who exhibit features indicating a high risk for psychosis, the Yale team noted increased functional connectivity in the cerebello-thalamo-cortical circuitry, an extensive network involved in the coordination of a host of brain functions, they report September 21 in the journal Nature Communications.
 Higher degrees of functional connectivity of this network were found in those who later developed psychosis.

 In a second experiment, they confirmed this hyperconnectivity pattern was present among those who already have a diagnosis of schizophrenia but not in those with other psychiatric disorders.

 “The hope is that this biomarker can be used in second-stage screening after the identification of other risk factors for schizophrenia,” said Tyrone Cannon, professor of psychology and psychiatry and senior author of the paper.

 Early intervention in psychosis patients has been linked to better outcomes in schizophrenia, which is marked by hallucinations, delusions, and thought disorder, and generally first strikes people in their late teens and twenties.